mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 independently, even if one of them is malformed, we have no reason to stop and not to check the others.
 In fact, that's how some “serious” parsers work (parser of C++ language, although it depends on compiler I guess).
-Reporting multiple parse errors at once may be more efficient method of communication with programmer that needs to fix them than when he has to recompile the program every time to get to the next error.
+Reporting multiple parse errors at once may be a more efficient method of communication with programmer that needs to fix them than when he has to recompile the program every time to get to the next error.
 In this section we will make our parser failure-tolerant and able to report multiple error messages at once.

 Let's add one more type synonym — `RawData`: